New research reveals large quantities of water bound up in the rock located deep in the Earth’s mantle.

-The USArray is part of Earthscope, a program sponsored by National Science Foundation.
+The USArray is part of Earthscope, a program sponsored by the National Science Foundation.
 Jacobsen’s experiments were conducted at two Department of Energy user facilities, the Advanced Photon Source of Argonne National Laboratory and the National Synchrotron Light Source at Brookhaven National Laboratory.

 Taken as a whole, their findings produced strong evidence that melting may occur about 400 miles deep in the Earth, with H₂O stored in mantle rocks, such as those containing the mineral ringwoodite, which is likely to be a dominant mineral at those depths.

-Schmandt explains that he made this discovery after carrying out seismic imaging of the boundary between the transition zone and lower mantle.
+Schmandt explains that he made this discovery after carrying out seismic imaging of the boundary between the transition zone and the lower mantle.
 He found evidence that, in areas where “sharp transitions” like melt are present, some earthquake energy had converted from a compressional, or longitudinal wave, to a shear or S-wave.
-The phase of the converted S-waves in areas where the mantle is flowing down and out of the transition zone indicated a significantly lower velocity than surrounding mantle.
+The phase of the converted S-waves in areas where the mantle is flowing down and out of the transition zone indicated a significantly lower velocity than the surrounding mantle.
 The discovery suggests that water from the Earth’s surface can be driven to such great depths by plate tectonics, eventually resulting in the partial melting of the rocks found deep in the mantle.

 “We used many seismic wave conversions to see that many areas beneath the U.S. may have some melt just beneath the transition zone.
 The next step was comparing these areas to the areas where mantle flow models predict downward flow out of the transition zone,” says Schmandt.